holgerteichgraeber/academic-kickstart/content/home/consult.md

 +++

 I have successfully worked with multiple companies on short-term and medium-term projects in the past.
-I would be happy to talk about how we can work together, please contact me for an initial consultation.
+I would be happy to talk about how we can work together, [#contact](please contact) me for an initial consultation.